grz0zrg/fbg/README.md

 Multi-core support is optional and is only enabled when `FBG_PARALLEL` C definition is present.

 FBGraphics framebuffer backend support a mechanism known as page flipping, it allow fast double buffering by doubling the framebuffer virtual area, it is disabled by default because it is actually slower on some devices.
-You can enable it with a `fbg_setup` call.
+You can enable it with a `fbg_fbdevSetup` call.

 VSync is automatically enabled if supported.